The skies are sunny and hot weather is here, which can mean only one thing: The season for summer drinks is upon us.

 1097 Queen St. E

-A rarity in the east end, the recently renovated Murphy's Law has a three-storey rooftop patio that towers over the corner of Queen and Kingston Road and provides superb sightlines into The Beaches.
+A rarity in the east end, Murphy's Law has a three-storey rooftop patio that towers over the corner of Queen and Kingston Road and provides superb sightlines into The Beaches.
 If heights aren't your thing, the pub also has a popular street-level patio at the entrance as well as a large back patio making for a massive amount of outdoor space.
 Murph's pulls 24 taps of craft beer and has over 20 bottles in the fridge.

 1702 Queen St. E